ali-al-najjar/pocket_dj/README.md

 ### Admin Stories
 - As an admin I want to upload songs so that I can add to the songs library.
-- As an admin I want to view all the songs uploaded so that I can monitor my data.
+- As an admin I want to view all the users, artists, moods, and songs uploaded so that I can monitor my data.
-- As an admin I want to view all the users so that I can monitor my registered users.
 - As an admin I want upload moods so that I can add to the moods library.
-- As an admin I want to view all the moods uploaded so that I can monitor my data.

 <br><br>